Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 ![Delivery addresses](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/DeliveryAddresses.png "[Delivery addresses]")

 The *Delivery address* sub-tab cannot be edited here.
-The warning message *Please save customer/supplier first* is displayed.
+The notice *Please save customer/supplier first* is displayed.

 To add further delivery addresses, see [Further addresses](#further-addresses).

 [comment]: <> (Bug/question added to Bug Notes document)

+- [SAVE]
+  No data can be saved at this point in this sub-tab.
+To access this sub-tab to add data, select the corresponding customer/supplier in the *Customer/Supplier list* tab.

 ### Invoicing